sicajc/my_dc_notes/dc_notes_day2.md

 1. Remember to -balance_group otherwise you will get horrendous clk delays out of no where.

 ## Elminating False Path
-1. In industry standard, they usually write the following, where N is and arbitrarily selected clocks.
-It depends for your design.
+1. In industry standard, they usually write the following to prevent false path from generating, where N is the arbitrarily selected clocks.
+It depends on your design.

 ```
     set_multicycle_path -setup N   -from {A} -through {C} to {OUT}